Jacobsen syndrome

 Children affected with Jacobsen syndrome have severe to moderate intellectual disabilities and cognitive impairment.

-An evaluation by a neuropsychologist or a behaviour specialist like a psychiatrist or psychologist can be performed, including brain imaging like MRI or ERP.
+An evaluation by a neuropsychologist or a behavior specialist like a psychiatrist or psychologist can be performed, including brain imaging like MRI or ERP.
 Later, as deemed appropriate, intervention programs can be carried through.

 A REhabilitation team includes professionals with special expertise in how disability affects everyday life, health, and development.
 The entire family is supported to help the affected children and their families adjust better.